MaxineHelsel/TerraQuest/README.md

 ### What's new

-- Updated QB64 to version 2.0
+- Now compiled with QB64 2.0

 ### Bug Fixes